Nash1988/passwordChecker/README.md

 Always handle passwords securely and avoid exposing them unnecessarily.
 Credits
 This script utilizes the Have I Been Pwned API (https://haveibeenpwned.com/API/v3) for checking compromised passwords.

+vbnet
+Copy code

+This plain text version should retain spaces and indentation when copied and pasted into your `README.md` file in your GitHub repository.